Yaachaka/C_book_solutions/Chap10_Program Organisation/knkcch10readme.txt

 ================================================================================
 PROGRAMMING PROJECTS

-@@@@ Project 1: knkcch10proj01: Modity the stack example of Section 10.2 so that it stores characters instead of integers.
+@@@@ Project 1: knkcch10proj01: Modify the stack example of Section 10.2 so that it stores characters instead of integers.
 Next, add a main function that asks the user to enter a series of parentheses and/or braces, then indicates whether or not they’re properly nested: